SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAudienceAgent/DeleteAudienceLayoutEntity.md

 Deletes the NSAudienceLayoutEntity

 **Parameters:**
- - **audienceLayoutEntityId** The identity of the AudienceLayoutEntity to delete.
+ - **audienceLayoutEntityId** The identity of the NSAudienceLayoutEntity to delete.

 ```crmscript
 NSAudienceAgent agent;